CardinisCode/learning-python/finalproblems/aboutfinalproblem10.md

 #
 #To encrypt a message:

-#-    1 ) first remove all non-letters
+#-    1 ) first remove all non-letters - DONE

-#-    2 ) convert the entire message to the same case.
+#-    2 ) convert the entire message to the same case. - DONE

 #-    3 ) we break the message into pairs.
+DONE
 # EG: imagine we wanted to encrypt the message
 # "PS.
 Hello, worlds".
 # First: we could convert it to PSHELLOWORLDS